omrilerer/Athletes-Chain/README.md

 # Athletes-Chain
 A simple mobile game for IOS and Android, in which you need to identify the next athlete, using the following:
-1. Your previous answer 2.
-The connection between the last athlete and the next one 3.
-Another hint.
+1. Your previous answer.
+2. The connection between the last athlete and the next one.
+3. Another hint.

 For now, there are 60 levels for the NBA mode, and 50 for the Soccer one (Tennis and Track&Field should follow soon).